 In this Section we present CAAF.
+A Cognitive Affective Agent programming Framework.
 We present the formal semantics needed to integrate BDTE with cognitive agent programming.
-Further, based on this formal system we show in Section 4 that emotions can be computed in an efficient way using the model presented here.
+Further, based on this formal system we show in Section 4 that emotions can be computed in an efficient way using CAAF.